nginxinc/nginx-amplify-doc/amplify-guide.md

 ### What to Check if Amplify Agent Isn't Reporting Metrics

 After you [install and start](https://github.com/nginxinc/nginx-amplify-doc/blob/master/amplify-guide.md#installing-and-managing-nginx-amplify-agent) the agent, normally it should just start reporting right away, pushing aggregated data to the Amplify backend at regular 1 minute intervals.
-It'll take about a minute for the new system to appear in the Amplify web interface.
+It'll take about a minute for a new system to appear in the Amplify web interface.

 If you don't see the new system or NGINX in the web interface, or (some) metrics aren't being collected, please check the following: